 Veterans specialty courts originated in Buffalo, NY beginning in 2008.
 Since then, dozens of courts have been established across the United States to assist with the unique difficulties of our service veterans.
 Judge Melissa Blackburn of General Sessions Division II presides over the court and supervises its operations.
 Through a structured program administered by the court, eligible veterans can find stability and new purpose to be a contributor to the community.
 Benefits offered to assist veterans include mental health evaluation, alcohol/substance abuse assistance and supervision by client specialists assigned to work on their particular needs.
 Veterans agree to participate as a condition of probation or on a diversion program for criminal charges.
-For the FY 2022 Fiscal Year, 92% of Veterans Court program graduates did not re-offend.
+The average success rate of Veterans Court graduates is 88%, meaning they did not re-offend within one year of program completion.